She was denied a student visa to the US three times, but she doesn't feel guilty: "I cried a lot"

-In three videos she posted on her TikTok account, the young Colombian woman from Barranquilla explained her case in detail, what she felt she needed to do, as well as What they suggest for a successful process.
+In three videos she posted on her TikTok account, the young Colombian explained her case in detail, what she felt she needed to do, as well as What they suggest for a successful process.
 It all started with the first attempt in December 2021.

-Rojano recently returned to Colombia.
-Available from August 2019 Worked as Oh couple In AmericaAn experience made her fall in love with the country and begin to evaluate the possibilities, Once the nanny contract ends, she can legally return to the country.
+Rojano had recently returned to Colombia.
+As of August 2019 Worked as Oh couple In AmericaAn experience made her fall in love with the country and begin to evaluate the possibilities, Once the nanny contract ends, she can legally return home.

 As in his time Oh couple He took care of several groups of boys.
 First of all SeattleThen inside Angels Finally inside San Francisco.
-But he developed a bond with a family from the latter city beyond work.
+But it was with a family from the latter city that he developed a bond that transcended work.
 When her contract ended, they offered her that she would be a nanny for small children aged 3, 4 and 7.

 Hoping to live in America, Laura travels to Colombia.
 From there to process the student visa.
 It is necessary to be outside the North American territory during administration.
 He planned it meticulously and found an institution to study English Went to the first meeting at the embassy in Bogotá.
 On TikTok, the young woman described what the officer mentioned to her during the encounter “I had just arrived in the country and already wanted to leave again”.
 It was at that moment that he got his first “no” and no explanation.